 We have chosen the above compression parameters because they correspond to so called "visually lossless" compression and this approach is widely used in real applications.
 For 20 MPix image with the same compression parameters we can get performance 25 GByte/s.

 Benchmarks for CUDA Discrete Cosine Transform (2D DCT) on GeForce GTX 980

 The latest version of DCT (Discrete Cosine Transform) from CUDA JPEG Codec shows the following benchmarks on NVIDIA GeForce GTX 980 for 4K image with resolution 3840 x 2160 (8-bit or 24-bit):

 Timings are valid for DCT transform without DeviceIO latency (copy image data from RAM to GPU memory and vice versa).

 Options for CUDA JPEG image compressor

 We can offer fast SDK for GPU image processing.
 Here you can see some benchmarks for combined debayer and JPEG encoding on NVIDIA GPU (timings include DeviceIO latency):

-We can also extend our JPEG compression software by fast image processing pipeline for high speed and high resolution cameras: bad pixel removal, dark frame subtraction, shading correction, white balance, demosaicing, color correction, image filtering, denoising, LUT, gamma, color management, histogram, online resize, crop, rotate, sharp, OpenGL output, integration with FFMPEG, bayer compression, etc.
+We can also extend our JPEG compression software by fast image processing pipeline for high speed and high resolution cameras: bad pixel removal, dark frame subtraction, shading correction, white balance, demosaicing, color correction, image filtering, denoising, 1D LUT, 3D LUT, gamma, color management, histogram, online resize, crop, rotate, sharp, OpenGL output, integration with FFmpeg, bayer compression, J2K compression, etc.

 For any further information concerning CUDA JPEG codec or free trial please contact us via email.